speakeztech/FlightDeck/README.md

 ## Getting started

-Easiest way to get started with `FlightDeck` is running `FlightDeck new` and then `FlightDeck watch` - this will create a fairly minimal blog site template, start `FlightDeck` in watch mode and then start a webserver.
-Then you can go to `localhost:8080` in your browser to see the page, and edit the scaffolded files in an editor to make changes.
-Additionally, you can take a look at the `samples` folder in this repository - it has a couple more `loaders` and `generators` that you may use in your website.
+The easiest way to get started with `FlightDeck` is running `FlightDeck new` and then `FlightDeck watch` from the generated project - this will create a minimal blog site template.
+Then you can go to `localhost:8080` in your browser to see the page, and edit the scaffolded `.md` files in an editor to make changes.
+Additionally, you can take a look at the `samples` folder in this repository - it has alternate `loaders` and `generators` that you may use in your website.

 ## Website definition